Costa Rica Wildlife Holiday

 Shared Tours: Tortuguero village tour, canal tour in Tortuguero National Park, night walk in Sarapiqui, morning birdwatching tour in Sarapiqui, half day chocolate tour at Tirimbina, bird watching tour at Bosque de Paz, half day walking tour in Manual Antonio National Park, half day hiking tour in Corcovado National Park, Cano Island boat and snorkelling tour

-International flights, departure taxes, visas, travel insurance, meals not specified, drinks, optional excursions and activities, personal expenses, tips
+International flights, departure taxes, visas, travel insurance, meals not specified as included, drinks, optional excursions and activities, personal expenses, tips

 This tour starts and ends in San José.
 Return flight prices from the UK start from around £600.

-This is a tailor-made holiday and can be taken at any time of year other than September to November, and begin on any day you chose, subject to availability.
+This is a tailor-made holiday and can be taken at any time of year other than September to November, and begin on any day you choose, subject to availability.

 Located on Central Avenue in the heart of downtown San Jose, this hotel is a convenient base in the city, within easy reach of shops, bars and restaurants, and bicycles are provided of you want to explore further afield.
 Accommodation is comfy and includes spacious superior rooms and suites.
 Hotel facilities include a gym, free Wi-Fi and a roof terrace with great views over the city.
 A complimentary buffet breakfast is provided each morning to set you up well for the day ahead.